Michael Rand

 Contact:

 Michael Rand is the Assistant Dean for Business and Finance Law at the George Washington University Law School.
-He researches areas pertaining to firm use of derivatives, including effects on firm financial constraints and asset pricing anomalies, as well as firm choice of incorporation, including controlling shareholders and changes to the Delaware General Corporation Law (DGCL).
+He researches areas pertaining to private credit, derivatives, and firm choice of incorporation.

-Dr. Rand was previously a Visiting Associate Professor and Business, Finance, and Entrepreneurship Law Fellow with the George Washington University Law School.
+Dr. Rand was previously a Visiting Associate Professor, and Business, Finance, and Entrepreneurship Law Fellow with the George Washington University Law School.
 Concurrent with these responsibilities, Dr. Rand served as a research consultant in the Office of the Chief Economist at the U.S. Commodity Futures Trading Commission (CFTC), conducting research pertaining to OTC swap markets for cleared and uncleared financial products, including IRS, FX, CDS/CDX, Commodity Swaps, and Equity Swaps.

-Prior to joining the George Washington University Law School, Dr. Rand worked at several institutions in finance and financial technology (FinTech), including the CFTC, Benjamin, PNC Bank, Northwestern Mutual, and Oakhill Equity.
-He has experience across various roles in finance including compliance, credit modeling, and asset pricing.
+Prior to joining GW Law, Dr. Rand worked at several institutions in finance and financial technology (FinTech), including the CFTC, Benjamin, PNC Bank, Northwestern Mutual, and Oakhill Equity.
+He has experience across various roles in finance, including compliance, credit modeling, and asset pricing.
+At GW Law, he teaches Corporate Finance, Law and Accounting, and a corporate law seminar on FinTech.

 BS, BSBA, Duquesne University; MA, PhD, George Washington University